oshawa-connection/geotiff.net/README.md

 ## Contributing

-This project is a WIP, new contributors are very welcome.
+New contributors are very welcome.
 If you’d like to get involved, please open an early PR or start a discussion to share your ideas.
 Some ideas of good items to work on:

 Before release, the bare minimum:

-- Handle http servers that respond in different ways in GeotiffHTTPClient.cs - check todo comments in that file.
+Post initial release:

 - Some tests with rasters that have rotation elements of their affine matrix.

-Post initial release:

 - More friendly handling of NO_DATA values in general through `MaskedGeoTIFFReader`.
 This needs to handle resampling too.
 - BigTIFF is working well, but needs some tests to cover it.
 - Also some tests for cases where precision is important.